- Decent jobs, and a welfare state to be proud of

-“We’re putting the alternative that none of the other parties want to provide.
+“We’re putting forward a real alternative.
 The alternative to austerity.
 The alternative to zero hours contracts.
 The alternative to Trident.
 The alternative to a rail system that allows private shareholders to profit while passengers pay some of the highest fares in Europe”

 Caroline Lucas, MP